tabito12345678910/R-Eats-UCR-Food-Reccomendation-Service/README.md

  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?
  * We are all college students and we would all have a nicer way to eat food for less
  > * What languages/tools/technologies do you plan to use?
-(This list may change over the course of the project)
+(This list may change throughout the project)
 * This will be a terminal based
 * It will all be written in C++
 * We will have a way to store user data using local files